sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-s3-ecs-cross-account-setup.md

 ## Suggested setup

-We're going to use existing use case [/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md](./org-existing-cloudtrail-ecs-vpc-subnet.md), with some permission-related changes, due to the two-way cross-account scenario.
+- We're going to use existing use case [/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md](./org-existing-cloudtrail-ecs-vpc-subnet.md), with some permission-related changes, due to the three-way cross-account scenario.

-Final scenario would be:

-- Management Account
-    - Cloudtrail (no SNS)
-- Log-Archive Account
-    - Cloudtrail-S3 bucket with SQS event forward? event-bridge?
-- Member Account
-    - Sysdig Secure for Cloud deployment

-It's important that all required resources (cloudtrail-s3, cloudtrail-s3-??, and sysdig workload), is **within same AWS_REGION**.
+- It's important that all required resources (cloudtrail-s3, cloudtrail-s3-sns-sqs, and sysdig workload), is **within same AWS_REGION**.
 Otherwise, contact us, so we can alleviate this limitation.

-For network setup, please refer to [Sysdig SASS Region and IP Ranges Documentation](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges/).
+- For network setup, please refer to [Sysdig SASS Region and IP Ranges Documentation](https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges/).

 Before proceeding, please read the referenced use-cases and examples and check whether you comply with requirements.
 Please contact us if something requires to be adjusted.

 ### Step by Step Example Guide